Hexamethylenediamine: Synthesis

 The hydrogenation is conducted on molten adiponitrile diluted with ammonia, typical catalysts being based on cobalt and iron.
 The yield is good, but commercially significant side products are generated by virtue of reactivity of partially hydrogenated intermediates.
 These other products include 1,2-diaminocyclohexane, hexamethyleneimine, and the triamine bis(hexamethylenetriamine).

 An alternative process uses Raney nickel as the catalyst and adiponitrile that is diluted with hexamethylenediamine itself (as the solvent).
 This process operates without ammonia and at lower pressure and temperature.

 Applications

 Hexamethylenediamine is used almost exclusively for the production of polymers, an application that takes advantage of its structure.
 It is difunctional in terms of the amine groups and tetra functional with respect to the amine hydrogens.
 The great majority of the diamine is consumed by the production of nylon 66 via condensation with adipic acid.
 Otherwise hexamethylene diisocyanate (HDI) is generated from this diamine by phosgenation as a monomer feedstock in the production of polyurethane.
 The diamine also serves as a cross-linking agent in epoxy resins.

+Hexamethylenediamine is involved in the synthesis of Chlorhexidine.